Education

 • "What are you trying to communicate by making me relive these images/feelings/physical pain?"

 • "Is someone else in a flashback but came too close to the front of the mind?
-Can we do a role call and see that everyone is grounded and present?"
+Can we do a role call and see that everyone is accounted for, grounded, and present?"

-• "Do you want to scare me back into silence?"
-"Is this your way of reminding me we aren't supposed to talk or tell anyone?"
+• "Is anyone trying to scare me back into silence?"
+"Their way of reminding me we aren't supposed to talk or tell anyone?"
+“Can we talk to each other about that instead?”

 • "Are you trying to incapacitate me? ...make it so that I can't go to work/go out with a friend/accomplish x task/leave the house/see x person/etc?"
 "Why are you afraid of me doing that?"